DoshiHarsh/Personal-Finance-Tracker/README.md

 - Database enhancements
     - Update SQL config for modularity (SQLAlchemy based)
+    - Support for additional databases for flexibility (Postgres, duckDB?)
     - Streamline SQL transformations for data entry and visualization
     - Download the .db/.csv file

 - UI and UX enhancements
     - Transaction filters order based on use frequency
+    - Add general help tooltips throughout the UI
     - Add logos to all categories
     - Add logo set for customization by users
     - Model previous monthly spend paths as display them as an underlay